-Diana Taylor, lead attorney of S.T.
+Diana Servos, lead attorney of S.T.
 Legal Group is a dedicated employment attorney who successfully handles cases related to unpaid overtime for both employees and employers throughout Illinois.
 Her versatility is a great advantage if you are seeking legal representation on either side of this wage and hour litigation.
 Understanding the way the opposition strategizes is always beneficial — both in and out of the courtroom.

 If you are in the midst of an unpaid overtime dispute, do not attempt to handle it without legal representation.
 Remember that your opponent most likely has already engaged the services of an employment lawyer and that such cases can be complicated.
 You need the skills S.T.
 Legal Group provides.

 Whether you are an employee who feels that you are being taken advantage of, or an employer facing a wage and hour claim, contacting our office will bring support and relief.
-Not only will Diana Taylor give you excellent legal assistance, but she will also treat you with the personalized attention and respect you deserve.
+Not only will Diana Servos give you excellent legal assistance, but she will also treat you with the personalized attention and respect you deserve.

 How Overtime Pay Works in Illinois